Reframing Inclusion: A Self-Reg Institute

 - Understanding Self-Reg as a process rather than a program, one which can be utilized as a universal platform to help educators meet the needs of all students

-- The role Self-Reg as part of a universal design for learning and the development of flexible learning environments that meet diverse needs
+- The role Self-Reg can play as part of a universal design for learning and the development of flexible learning environments that meet diverse needs

 - Using Self-Reg to tap into and enhance student and educator strengths

-- How educators can used Self-Reg understandings and strategies to complement existing evidence-based approaches to education and special education
+- How educators can use Self-Reg understandings and strategies in ways that complement existing evidence-based approaches to education and special education

 - Adult Stress: why we need to talk about teacher well-being and stressors that affect educators,